mithi/react-philosophies/README.md

 ## 2.2 If you need a banana, pass the banana, not the gorilla and the entire jungle
 >  You wanted a banana but what you got was a gorilla holding the banana and the entire jungle. - Joe Armstrong, creator of Erlang, on software reusability.

 One thing that can help you with this is to pass primitives (`boolean`, `string`, `number` etc), instead of passing objects.
 Also, passing primitives is also a good idea because you may want to use `React.memo` in the future if you need to for optimization.

+A component should just know enough to do its job and NOTHING MORE.
+As much as possible, components should be able to collaborate with others without knowing what they are and what they do.

 ### Example
 A `UserCard` component that displays a `Summary`, and `SeeMore` components.
 Add a button to toggle between showing and hiding the age and bio on of the user.